Hari Varešanović: Biography

 His professional career has lasted over a quarter of a century and he has performed at over 1,000 concerts.
 In 1999, Varešanović performed his song "Starac i More" in hope of representing Bosnia and Herzegovina at the Eurovision Song Contest 1999.
 However, after "Starac i More" had won it turned out the song had already been recorded, since Varešanović had sold the song to record label Unirecords in Finland, and Finnish artist Janne Hurme recorded that song in 1997 in name "Heart Blood" ("Sydänveri").
 Hari Mata Hari was disqualified.
 The runner-up, Dino Merlin, was sent to the ESC instead.

 In 1999, he recorded a duet with a famous fellow Bosnian singer, Hanka Paldum.
 The song, "Crni snijeg", was featured on her album Nek' je od srca and was covered later the same year by Serbian singer Ceca on her album Ceca 2000.

 On 9 February 2006, the Bosnian television network PBSBiH announced that Hari Varešanović would represent Bosnia and Herzegovina with the song "Lejla" at the Eurovision Song Contest 2006.
-The announcement confirmed rumors circulating throughout the country for more than two months.

 Varešanović performed a song with music written by Serbian composer Željko Joksimović and lyrics written by Bosnian writer Fahrudin Pecikoza and Serbian Dejan Ivanović.
 Hari Varešanović told the Bosnian newspaper Nezavisne Novine:

 On 20 May 2006, Hari Varešanović and his group Hari Mata Hari reached third place at the Eurovision Song Contest 2006 held in Athens, Greece.

 In 2011, Varešanović composed the music to and wrote the lyrics to Briši me, a song sung by Bosnian singer Lepa Brena for her sixteenth studio album Začarani krug.
 He also wrote the lyrics to her 2014 song Zaljubljeni veruju u sve.